Shani Shingnapur is a small village in India with houses that have no doors, no locks, only door frames.

 That evening, it is said that Lord Shani appeared in a local's dream and told him that the stone was his incarnation.
 The man then asked Lord Shani if he could build a temple for him but was refused.

 Locals further say that Lord Shani wanted to stay in the village without any shelter.
 This was so that he could keep an eye on anything wrong happening there.
-In addition, he promised the locals that he would protect the village from all risks and dangers.
+He also promised the locals that he would protect the village from all risks and dangers.

 From that day on, the villagers put their full faith in Lord Shani, breaking all the doors and locking them.
-Here, people leave their homes at any time, for hours or even days, without fear of having their belongings stolen.
+Here, people can leave their homes at any time, for hours or even days without fear of having their belongings stolen.

-No one dares to steal because they believe that thieves will be punished with mental illness, bad luck for seven years or blindness if they do so.
+No one dares to steal because they believe that thieves will be punished with mental illness, seven years of bad luck or blindness if they do so.
 However, locals sometimes put up wooden panels to prevent dogs or other animals from entering their homes.

 There is even another legend that says that a man in the village did not believe what Lord Shani said, he closed the door regardless and had an accident the next day.

 Interestingly, even the police station and post office here have no doors.
-The United Commercial Bank has also opened its first ‘lockless’ branch in Shani Shingnapur, although this branch has a glass entrance and a remote-controlled electromagnetic lock, which is barely visible.
+The United Commercial Bank has also opened its first 'keyless' branch in Shani Shingnapur, although this one has a glass entrance and a remote-controlled electromagnetic lock that is barely visible.

 (According to 24h, August 25, 2023)